Training-Free Adaptive 360-degree Video Streaming via Semantic Potential Fields: System Model

-The video is temporally segmented into chunks of duration $T_s = 2$ seconds.
-Spatially, the equirectangular frame is divided into an $8 \times 4$ tile grid (32 total tiles)~\cite{snyder1987map}.
-The equivalent full-projection video targets $K=6$ global bitrate tiers $\mathcal{R} = \{1.2, 2.5, 5.0, 10.0, 20.0, 40.1\}$ Mbps.
-The actual per-tile bitrate is inherently fractionalized from these global budgets based on spatial area and content complexity.

-The system maintains a real-time \textbf{Semantic Scene State}.
-For every frame, a set of $L$ objects $\{O_1, \dots, O_L\}$ is detected, simulated via YOLOv5 inference traces~\cite{jocher2022yolov5, redmon2016you}.
-Each object $O_\ell$ is defined by its \textbf{Position} $(\theta_\ell, \phi_\ell)$ in spherical coordinates, and its \textbf{Semantic Mass} $M_\ell \in [0,1]$.
-This scalar weight encodes task-relevance based on vulnerability-based priority ordering.
-Specifically, pedestrians receive the highest mass ($M=1.0$) reflecting extreme collision risk, followed by vehicles ($M=0.8$) and traffic signs ($M=0.75$).
-Background elements receive low mass ($M<0.2$).
-This task-driven weighting maps directly into the gravitational predictor.
+The system maintains a real-time \textbf{Semantic Scene State} comprising $L$ detected objects $\{O_1, \dots, O_L\}$, each with angular position $(\theta_\ell, \phi_\ell)$ in spherical coordinates and a \textbf{Semantic Mass} $M_\ell \in [0,1]$ encoding task-relevance via a vulnerability-based hierarchy: pedestrians ($M{=}1.0$, highest collision risk), vehicles ($M{=}0.8$), traffic signs ($M{=}0.75$), and background ($M{<}0.2$).